andrei-polukhin/PyExercises/README.md

 # teclado_course
-My code on "The Complete Python Course | Learn Python by Doing" course
+My code on "The Complete Python Course | Learn Python by Doing".